Frequently Asked Questions

 A: Our classes are typically 2, 3, or 4 hours long.
 We cover the essentials during 2-hour classes, go much deeper with more drills during the 3-hour classes, and really take you to expert through an 4-hour class.
 You can see our typical classes and pricing here:

 A:You can either bring a check with you the day of the class (made out to Big Boar Tactical), or you can simply use the appropriate link below:

 Basic 2-Hour Class ($150):

 4-Hour Course ($250):

 Q:What Should I Bring With Me To The Class (Or To Training)?

-For actual handgun and rifle training, you will of course want to bring your firearm (if you do not have one, let us know in advance!), a holster and spare magazine carrier (ditto — if you don’t have these, let us know in advance), at least three magazines, and plenty of ammo.
-How much ammo is plenty of ammo?
-Estimate 100 rounds for each hour of training — which is probably high, but better to have too much than too little.
-Also be sure to bring ear and eye protection (again, if you don’t have this, let us know in advance), be sure to wear closed-toe shoes (no sandals!), and it’s probably a good idea to layer your clothing so you can adjust what you are wearing as the day goes on, in case you start to get hot while going through various drills.
-A baseball cap and long pants are recommended (but not required) when shooting at the range.
+For handgun and rifle training, you will need to bring your firearm (if you do not have one, let us know in advance!), a holster that fits your gun, a spare magazine pouch, at least three magazines, and we estimate about 100 rounds of ammo per hour of training.
+This amount may be more than needed, depending on your training, but it is better to have too much and take it home.
+Also be sure to bring ear and eye protection (again, if you don’t have this, let us know in advance), visor or ball cap and be sure to wear closed-toe shoes (no sandals!), and dress for shooting outside.